 Employees may be eligible to participate in the Cafeteria Plan (Section 125) and, under IRS regulations, must either accept or reject this benefit.
-This plan enables eligible employees to pay certain insurance premiums on a pretax basis (i.e., health, vision, cancer and dread disease, and dental).
+This plan enables eligible employees to pay certain insurance premiums on a pretax basis (i.e., disability, accidental death and dismemberment, cancer and dread disease, dental, and additional term life insurance).
 A third-party administrator handles employee claims made on these accounts.

 New employees must accept or reject this benefit during their first month of employment.
-All employees must accept or reject this benefit on an annual basis and during the specified enrollment period.
+All employees must accept or reject this benefit on an annual basis and during the specified time period.